mieweb/mie-api-tools/readme.md

 | ------------- | ---------------|------------ | --------------- |
 | `csv_filename`      |  Required      | String | Your CSV file path containing your documents to upload. |

-**Response Format:** For each file you attempt to upload, a string is returned with a success / failure status in the format: `File "downloads/29.jpg" was uploaded: Document (0000965) Uploaded Successfully!`
+**Response Format:** For each file you attempt to upload, the status of the upload will either be placed in `/Upload Status/success.csv` or in `/Upload Status/errors.csv`.
+Each file contains the headers `FILE`, `PAT_ID`, and `STATUS`.
+Results are appended to the previous. **If you delete statuses in either file, do not delete the headers, or the program may crash!**

 >**NOTE:** While MIE API Tools supports *most* storage types, some are not supported (yet).
 However, there are work-arounds.
 For example, `storage_type: 13 (.HTM)` files do not upload correctly to WebChart.
 However, using `storage_type: 4 (.HTML)` instead will successfully upload the document.
 The same is true with `storage_type: 7 (.tif)` files.
 Instead, change the file to `storage_type: 3 (.png)` or `storage_type: 17 (.pdf)` which will work.
 If there are any other storage types that raise similar issues, please feel free to create an issue or discussion thread (or even a pull request).